U.S. Customs and Border Protection, Department of Homeland Security.

-U.S. Customs and Border Protection (CBP) announces that a final Programmatic Environmental Assessment (PEA) and a Finding of No Significant Impact (FONSI) for Low Energy X-Ray Inspection Systems (LEXRIS) at CBP operational areas have been prepared and are available for public review.
-The final PEA documents a review of the potential environmental impacts from the deployment and use of LEXRIS at CBP operational areas throughout the country.
-Based on the final PEA, a determination was made that the proposed action will not significantly affect the quality of the human environment and a FONSI was issued.
-As a result, a Programmatic Environmental Impact Statement (PEIS) is not required.
+A final Programmatic Environmental Assessment (PEA) and a Finding of No Significant Impact (FONSI) for High Energy X-Ray Inspection Systems (HEXRIS) at sea and land ports of entry has been prepared and is available for public review.
+The final PEA documents a review of the potential environmental effects of the deployment and operation of HEXRIS at various sea and land ports of entry.
+Based on the final PEA, a determination was made that the proposed action will not significantly affect the human environment such that further analysis is required.
+Therefore, a FONSI was issued, and no Environmental Impact Statement (EIS) is required.

-The Final PEA and FONSI are available for review through December 13, 2012.
+The final PEA and FONSI are available for review through November 5, 2010.

 FOR FURTHER INFORMATION CONTACT: